 The trainee program plays a critical role in enabling Rock-N-Water to minister to youth, to function properly, and to build up new leaders.
 But what does that mean, and how does that look?

 Unity – As a trainee you will be part of a small volunteer team, as well as Rock-N-Water Staff as a whole.
 Unity will be built throughout the summer, but your first few weeks will focus heavily on building a tight-knit cohesive team for the summer to come.

 Function – The trainee team contributes significantly to Rock-N-Water’s ability to function.
 They assist daily with many of the behind the scenes responsibilities (including equipment, cooking, and camp maintenance) so that guides will be freed up to focus more of their time, strength, and energy on ministering to the campers.

-Training – It is our hope that our trainees will not just gain a sense of unity and purpose while at Rock-N-Water, but that through training they would also grow in the hard and soft skills necessary for working in outdoor adventure youth ministry (including whitewater rafting, rock climbing, backpacking, and leadership) and in their spiritual walk with God.
+Training – It is our hope that our trainees will not just gain a sense of unity and purpose while at Rock-N-Water, but that through training they would also grow in the adventure skills, leadership skills and people skills necessary for working in outdoor adventure youth ministry.

 But what happens during the daytime?
 Here’s a short list of some things that you might do on different days or even on the same day: rake leaves, prep & clean equipment, develop campfire ideas, fix things around camp, carry lunches for trips, shadow guides on trips, help in the kitchen, community service projects, and go on training outings.
 It’s a lot of hard work, but it’s a lot of fun at the same time; and hey, you even get free room and board.